zachgoldstein/personal-site/content/posts/mechatarot/mechatarot.md

 **And again, if you have any questions, want a version of this for yourself, or just generally want to reach out, please do so!
 I’m [https://twitter.com/whatthezach](https://twitter.com/whatthezach) on Twitter and reachable at zachgold (at) gmail.com.
 I’d love to chat with folks about the project**

 {{< figure src="/posts/mechatarot/tarotMachinePrinter4.webp" width="100%" class="center" >}}

+Big thanks to Sheena, Sasha, Spike and Denise for review on this article.